andifunke/w2v-pos-tagger/README.md

 The value for `--model` can either be a relative or an absolute path containing a single model, usually a sub-folder of `out/models/`.

+The model will predict the Part-of-Speech-tag for each token and the annotations will be saved to `out/annotations/`.